 Hubs and I started with Rum drinks, and the boys followed suit with adorable kiddo mock-tails in bright colors and wild flavors.

 The trout with crab was delicious…with veggies and mashed potatoes.
-Hubby had the signature pecan-crusted friend chicken.
+Hubby had the signature pecan-crusted fried chicken.
 WOW!
 If you don’t get this, someone at the table must.
 It’s amazing…and there is more than enough to share.

 Afterward, we took a tour of the restaurant with a pirate (tip your corsair, please) and then headed upstairs to check out the gift shop.
 Of course we left with a hook-hand and trick dagger. lol.